HorstBaerbel/res2h/README.md

     </tr>
 </table>

 You can read an archive from a file on disk, but also embed an archive in another file, e.g. your executable.
 For that use the "-a" option to append the archive to the executable (Please note that you can only have one embedded archive).
-For reading archive files or embedded archives include the files "res2hinterface.hpp/.cpp" or "res2hinterface.h/.c" in your project.
+For reading archive files or embedded archives include the files "res2hinterface.hpp/.cpp" and "res2hutils.hpp/.cpp" in your project.
 They provide all functions needed for reading resources from archives.
 You can find an example on how to use the functions in "res2hdump.cpp" resp. the "res2hdump" project.

 Usage - res2hdump